mxagar/computer_vision_udacity/02_Cloud_Computing/CVND_CloudComputing.md

 1. Cloud Computing with Google Cloud (It did not work!)
 2. Cloud Computing with AWS EC2
+	- 2.1 Launch EC2 Instances
+	- 2.2 Connect to an Instance
+	- 2.3 Pricing

 ## 1. Cloud Computing with Google Cloud